onlyati/olympus-hermes/docs/Stored_procedures.md

 1. API#2 check value of /root/ticket/open and receive "214"
 1. API#2 add new ticket and save value, so new value if "214 216"

-Although, Hermes update only one pair at the time, but sequence of incoming connections cannot be not determernined.
+Although, Hermes updates only one pair at the time, but sequence of incoming connections cannot be not determernined.
 Due to GET and SET are two different calls, then following situation may happen:
 1. API#1 check value of /root/ticket/open and receive "214 216"
 1. API#2 check value of /root/ticket/open and receive "214 216"
 1. API#1 add new ticket and save value, so new value if "214 216 217"
-1. API#1 add new ticket and save value, so new value if "214 216 218"
+1. API#2 add new ticket and save value, so new value if "214 216 218"

 At the end, one value ("217") has been lost.